Tax Compliance and Planning · · 24 min read

 So, let’s talk about the bonus write-off!
 It all kicked off with the Economic Stimulus Act of 2008, which was designed to encourage businesses to invest during tough economic times.
 At first, it allowed companies to deduct 50% of the cost of qualifying assets in the year they bought them.
 Before that, the Job Creation and Worker Assistance Act of 2002 had introduced a 30% additional write-off rate, setting the stage for this tax incentive.

-Looking ahead, the recent Optimal Business Benefit Basis Act (OBBBA) has made that 100% additional write-off a permanent fixture for eligible property put into service after January 19, 2025.
+Looking ahead, the recent Optimal Business Benefit Basis Act (OBBBA) has made that a permanent fixture for eligible property put into service after January 19, 2025.
 But here’s the catch: in 2024, that additional write-off rate will drop to 60%.
 It’s a reminder that tax policies are always shifting.
 This commitment from lawmakers shows they’re still backing enterprise investment and economic growth, giving small businesses a solid tool to boost cash flow and stay agile.

 Examine Key Characteristics of Bonus Depreciation

 Let’s talk about bonus depreciation!
 It’s got some pretty neat features that can really help businesses out.
 First off, you can expense things right away, which is a big deal.
 Plus, it applies to both new and used property, and there are no income limits to worry about.
-This means businesses can in the year they start using them.
+This means businesses can deduct expenses in the year they start using them.
 We’re talking about machinery, equipment, and even some improvements to nonresidential real estate.
-Thanks to the Tax Cuts and Jobs Act, this can lead to some serious tax savings, especially for small businesses looking to improve their financial situation.
+Thanks to the Tax Cuts and Jobs Act, this can lead to some significant tax savings, especially for small businesses looking to improve their financial situation.

 Now, here’s something to keep in mind: to qualify for these extra write-offs, the property needs to have a Modified Accelerated Cost Recovery System (MACRS) recovery period of 20 years or less.
 This includes assets like machinery and certain improvements, but it doesn’t cover structures mainly used for administrative tasks or research and development.
 And just a heads-up, as of 2023, the additional write-off rate is set to decrease, with a complete phase-out expected by 2027.
-So, it’s a good idea for small business owners to think carefully about their tax planning strategies.
+So, it’s a good idea for small business owners to think carefully about their tax strategies.

 Analyze How Bonus Depreciation Can Create Business Losses

 Now, here’s where it gets a bit tricky.
 The IRS requires companies to recapture any previously claimed deductions when they sell depreciable commercial assets.
 This can really complicate things come tax time.
-Fast forward to 2025, and many small businesses found themselves questioning if can bonus depreciation create a loss due to those incentive write-offs.
+Fast forward to 2025, and many small businesses found themselves questioning if bonus depreciation can create a loss due to those incentive write-offs.
 Estimates suggest a significant number of small firms faced NOLs as a result.
-Tax pros often point out that while creating an NOL can pave the way for future tax relief, it raises the question of whether can bonus depreciation create a loss that complicates current tax situations.
+Tax pros often point out that while creating an NOL can pave the way for future tax relief, it raises the question of whether bonus depreciation can create a loss that complicates current tax situations.

 Conclusion